-Sprint Triathlon Training: Long Run Benefits
+Sprint Triathlon Training: The Benefits of Long Runs

 What Is a Long Run in Sprint Triathlon Training?

 Triathletes often train for speed and short bursts for a sprint triathlon.
 However, incorporating long runs into your routine can significantly improve your performance, even for a race with only a 5K run.
 While the sprint distance run may be short on paper, it’s anything but easy in execution.
-Running strong after a hard swim and bike requires more than speed — it requires resilience, control, and well-developed aerobic capacity.
+Running strong after a hard swim and bike requires more than speed, it requires resilience, control and well-developed aerobic capacity.
 That’s where the long run comes in.

 Long runs help build your endurance engine, teaching your body how to stay efficient over time and under fatigue.
 They also develop the mental toughness and pacing discipline needed to run steady off the bike.
-By going longer in training than you will on race day, you create a margin of strength — a buffer that allows you to run with confidence instead of survival.For beginner and intermediate triathletes, the long run also improves running economy, cardiovascular conditioning, and your ability to manage hydration and fueling over longer efforts.
-Whether you’re aiming for your first finish or your fastest time yet, building a consistent long run habit will help you feel stronger and more in control when it matters most.
+By going longer in training than you will on race day, you create a margin of strength, a buffer that allows you to run with confidence instead of survival.

 1. Builds Aerobic Endurance